-Follicle cysts and cystic follicles are non-cancerous changes commonly seen when the ovary from a reproductive-age woman is examined under the microscope.
-They are created by the growth of a developing follicle that did not release its ovum during the menstrual cycle.
+Cystic follicles and follicle cysts are related non-cancerous changes commonly seen when the ovary of a reproductive-age woman is examined under the microscope.
+Both are created by the growth of a normal structure called a follicle that did not release its ovum (egg) during the menstrual cycle.
 As the follicle grows, an open space called a cyst develops in the center of the follicle.

 A cyst that measures less than 3 cm is called a cystic follicle.
 A cyst that measures more than 3 cm in size is called a follicle cyst.
 These generally do not cause symptoms.
 However, a large follicle cyst can rupture and cause pelvic pain.